nellysme/project-exam-1/README.md

 ### Installing

 This site is made with a Wordpress API.
+(API not working)

 1. Clone the repo: